Community Cat Safe Relocation Tips

 Cats will adjust easier to their new home if they’re with their feline family members.
 If it’s not possible to relocate all the cats to the same place, cats with the strongest bonds should be moved together.
 The new location(s) should be in an environment cats are familiar with and can adjust to easily.

-- Ask friends and family for leads on locations and place flyers around town (if you have a local tack shop or horse supply storestart there).
-Here is a sample Barn Cat Flyer.
+- Ask friends and family for leads on locations and place flyers around town (if you have a local tack shop or horse supply store, start there).

 3. Make sure the new location is suitable.